JakobMiksch/osm-feature-info/README.md

     pg_featureserv
     ```

-7. Make a query and get a GeoJSON as response:
+7. make a query and get a GeoJSON as response to ensure it works as expected:

     ```shell
     export latitude=42.533888